 Tell me about your current roles and what they involve day to day.

-Within SARAO I am the head of construction planning for the SKA, which means I’m responsible for the provision and management of land for the construction and operation of the SKA, honouring SKA hosting commitments through the provision of pathfinder and new infrastructure, and securing construction licences on behalf of the SKA.
+Within SARAO I am the head of construction planning for SKA-mid, which means I’m responsible for the provision and management of land for the construction and operation of the SKA’s mid-frequency telescope, honouring SKA hosting commitments through the provision of pathfinder and new infrastructure, and securing construction licences on behalf of the SKA.

 I’m also consortium leader for the SKA’s Infrastructure South Africa consortium, leading the design engineering effort involving both SARAO staff and South African industry partners.
 We have been working on the design of the infrastructure and power for SKA-mid since 2013, including new access roads, primary and back-up power, buildings, antenna foundations, communication, security, vehicles, site monitoring, water and sanitation.